How To Create Learning Through Play

 8. Given a challenge or goal

-9. Given a process or framework
+9. Given a process, learning model, or cognitive framework

 At this point, the learning process becomes significantly more restricted.
-Students are given a process, sequence, framework, or some other external method that acts as both “support” and a detriment to their own natural self-direction.
+Students are given a process, sequence, framework, or some other external method that acts as both ‘support’ and a detriment to their own natural self-direction.

 10. Mandating collaboration with little choice

 Added to the above externally-planned sequence, learners are now required to collaborate, with little choice with whom, for what purpose, and at what stage of the learning and/or production/design process.
+This is a far cary from the early stages of creating learning through plaay where students were simply given spaces or time or ideas.
+Now, teachers are actually requiring specific collaboration with specific requirements and little choice–at least about the collaboration itself.

 11. Given specific criteria